unexpectedjs/unexpected/documentation/migration.md

 Unexpected has from its inception taken backwards compatibility very seriously.
-We think this is particularly important for a library intended for use in testing - we recognise that comprehensive test suites are often a large investment and play a central role in ongoing development of software.
+We think this is particularly important for a library intended for use in testing &ndash; we recognise that comprehensive test suites are often a large investment and play a central role in ongoing development of software.
 This sets a very high bar for any changes.